STAT545-UBC/STAT545-UBC-original-website/packages04_foofactors-package-01.md

 We've tested it very informally.

 We can all think of lots of ways to improve `fbind()`.
-Or maybe you can think of different functions that put out more urgent factor fires.
-That's why we have homework!
+Or maybe you can think of more urgent factor fires that you would like to put out.
+That's why we have [homework](hw10_package.html)!

 ### Commit `fbind()`